Opal is the birthstone for October, and if you were born in this month, you should consider yourself very lucky indeed.

-Pieces of jewelry with Opals set in them were worn to ward off evil and protect the eyesight.
+You can wear pieces of jewelry with Opals to ward off evil and protect your eyesight.
 Opals also speak of purity, innovativeness, and hope.

 Opals fortify memory and strengthen a man’s will to live.

-They likewise can treat fevers and infections, regulate insulin levels, and detoxify the blood and kidneys.
+They can treat fevers and infections, regulate insulin levels, and detoxify the blood and kidneys.
 They also ease the pains of PMS and labor.

 The Opal is classified as a living gem.
 This is on account of its roughly 5-10% water content.
-When exposed to too much chemicals, soap, or heat, it can really dry out.
+It can dry out when exposed to too many chemicals, soap, or heat.

 When you keep it stored too long, it can also cause it to wilt and break.

 Opals are delicate and can get easily damaged when brought in contact with rough materials.
-If you want to clean your Opal adornments, gently wipe it with a soft cloth.
+If you want to clean your Opal adornments, gently wipe them with a soft cloth.

-Make it a point to wear your Opal jewelry regularly so that they remain moist and in good condition.
+Make it a point to wear your Opal jewelry regularly to remain moist and in good condition.

-Opal is also traditionally given as a gift on 18th wedding anniversaries.
-Like other exceptional gemstones, Opal is associated with specific attributes.
+Opal is also a traditional gift on 18th wedding anniversaries.

 These attributes are hope, faith, and confidence.

-It’s important to know that the Opal birthstone is used for a wide range of jewelry pieces, including bracelets, rings, and pendants.
+It’s important to know that the Opal birthstone is used for many jewelry pieces, including bracelets, rings, and pendants.

 Given the different kinds of Opal available in the market, the cost of Opal gems differs considerably depending upon the quality and value of the gemstones used.

-Rings made out of Opal, for instance, can run from $100 to $300, though pendants can reach as high as $500.
+For instance, rings made out of Opal can run from $100 to $300, though pendants can reach as high as $500.

-The cost for Opal-based jewelry fluctuates significantly.
+The cost of Opal-based jewelry fluctuates significantly.
 The most widely recognized kinds of Opal do not have the brilliance of play of light that other stones have.

-They do not possess the necessary colors to make them really valuable objects.
+They do not possess the necessary colors to make them valuable objects.

-Another motivation behind why Opals are not as profitable as different gemstones is that they are effortlessly manufactured and imitated, therefore lessening their unique market value.
+Another reason why Opals are not as profitable as other gemstones is because they are easy to manufacture and imitate, therefore lessening their unique market value.

 Regardless of these issues, though, Opal remains a famous gemstone.

 The price for Opal varies depending on many factors.